acadadev/rosrider_doc/07_PHYSICS/README.md

-When the controller operates in Cascaded mode, this logic adapts by converting the acceleration demand into an equivalent current target `control_effort_amps`; using the motor's armature resistance `R_arm`, the system calculates exactly how much extra current is required to generate the torque needed for that specific acceleration, adding this directly to the inner loop’s reference target.
+When the controller operates in Cascaded mode, this logic adapts by converting the acceleration demand into an equivalent current target `control_effort_amps`; using the motor's armature resistance `R_ARM`, the system calculates exactly how much extra current is required to generate the torque needed for that specific acceleration, adding this directly to the inner loop’s reference target.